smit-8462/smit-8462/README.md

 ## Hello there👋🏼

 I am Smit Bangare, an architect and tech enthusiast.
 I currently work as a BIM Architect.
-With close to 2 years of experience in BIM field, I had the opportunity on various projects and explore Revit automations on projects.
+Having 2 years of experience in BIM field, I had the opportunity to work on various projects and explore Revit automations on projects.

-🧑🏼‍💻 I'm currently on a journey exploring Revit Automation to streamline and enhance my Revit workflows.
+🧑🏼‍💻 I'm currently on a journey exploring Revit Automation to streamline and optimize the Revit workflows.

 Tools currently under stack -
 1. Git